Ultra Fast Calorimeter Simulation with Generative Machine Learning on FPGAs: Results

 \section{Results}

 The viability of the FPGA-based simulation implementation as compared to traditional CPU or GPU-based platforms is gauged by two performance metrics: fidelity, i.e. proximity of generated simulations to a Geant4 reference, and FPGA resources including generation latency.
-These metrics are compared for the synthesized VAE-FPGA model to the other model versions presented in Table~\ref{tab:dimensions}, along with state-of-the-art methods referenced from other works.
+Results for the synthesized VAE-FPGA model are reported relative to the VAE-GPU model and to state-of-the-art methods from the literature, as summarized in Table~\ref{tab:dimensions}.